MiguelGraciaCarballo/MiguelGraciaCarballo/README.md

 <h1 align="center">Hi 👋, I'm Miguel Gracia</h1>
-<h3 align="center">I am a Software Engineer holding a Videogame Design and Development Degree and finishing a Software Engineering Degree.
-I'm enthusiastic about sports, cutting-edge technologies and sneakers/streetwear.
+<h3 align="center">I'm enthusiastic about sports, cutting-edge technologies and sneakers/streetwear.
 I like facing new challenges and improving my knowledge and skills.</h3>

 - 🤝 I am a Software Engineer holding a Videogame Design and Development Degree and finishing a Software Engineering Degree with two years of experience working in consulting.